-Given their key role in conservation, restoration, climate change mitigation and adaptation, and biodiversity protection, Indigenous Peoples, Afro-descendant Peoples, and local communities—and in particular women within these groups—would appear to be natural allies for governments, conservation organizations, and other actors seeking to stem the loss of forests and biodiversity.
-However, joint research between RRI and the UN Special Rapporteur on the Rights of Indigenous Peoples found that “fortress conservation” is still common.
-This model, which upholds sequestering lands and forests and emptying them of people, not only drives human rights violations against local peoples, but is also ineffective as it ignores the traditional knowledge and lived experiences of communities.
+Given their key role in conservation, restoration, and climate change mitigation, Indigenous Peoples, Afro-descendant Peoples, and local communities—and in particular the women within them—would appear to be natural allies for governments and conservation actors seeking to stem the loss of forests and biodiversity.
+However, RRI’s research with the UN Special Rapporteur on the Rights of Indigenous Peoples has found that colonial models of conservation, which empty forests and lands of local peoples, are still widespread.

-RRI therefore engages with international climate instruments to ensure that rights are not just included as a safeguarding measure to prevent human rights violations, but also embraced as a key means of achieving global goals to protect our climate.
-RRI research on the critical connection between secure community land rights and improved climate outcomes is featured in the most recent IPCC Special Report on Climate Change and Land.
-To ensure the findings featured in discussions about the report and subsequent climate discourse, RRI worked with Indigenous, Afro-descendant, and community organizations from 42 countries spanning three-quarters of the world’s tropical forests to produce an Indigenous, Afro-descendant, and community response to the report.
-The response ensured that community land rights was a central element of discussions around the report, and opens a window for future advocacy to ensure that land rights are part of the sustainable development, climate, and conservation goals.
+RRI engages with international climate instruments to ensure that rights are not just included as a safeguarding measure to prevent human rights violations, but also embraced as a key means of protecting our planet.
+Our research on the critical connection between secure community land rights and improved climate outcomes was also featured in the 2019 IPCC Special Report on Climate Change and Land.

 Check out our recent analytical work on this subject below!